ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * waits until a carrier thread is available;
 * _mounts_ the virtual thread to the carrier thread.

 To provide this behavior, most of the blocking operations in the Java standard library (mainly I/O and synchronization constructs from the _java.util.concurrent_ package) have been refactored.
 However, some operations do not yet support this feature and instead _capture_ the carrier thread.
-This behavior can be caused by limitations of the OS (which affects many file system operations) or of the JDK (such as with the `Object.wait()` method).
+This behavior can be caused by current limitations of the OS or of the JDK.
 The capture of an OS thread is compensated by temporarily adding a carrier thread to the scheduler.

 A virtual thread also cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
 This occurs when a virtual thread executes a _synchronized_ block/method, a _native method_, or a _foreign function_.
 During pinning, the scheduler does not create an additional carrier thread, so frequent and long-lived pinning may worsen the scalability.

 ## How to use virtual threads

-By implementing virtual streams, the Project Loom team sought to achieve maximum forward compatibility.
-That lets existing code take advantage of new features with little or no change.
-The Java language was not changed at all.
-Only a few methods have been added to the public Thread API.
-Numerous changes have been made to the implementation of the Java standard library (mainly I/O and synchronization constructs from the _java.util.concurrent_ package).

 The Project Loom team had a choice whether to make virtual threads a separate class in the hierarchy or inherit them from the `Thread` class.
-They chose the second option and now all existing concurrent code can, with some changes, use virtual threads.
-But as a result of the compromise, some implementation features that existed for platform threads (for example, thread pools and thread-local variables) are of little use.
+They chose the second option and now all existing concurrent code can, with little or no change, use virtual threads.
+But as a result of the trade-off, some features that existed for platform threads (for example, thread pools and thread-local variables) are of little use for virtual threads.
 It is the programmer's responsibility to know and control these features described below.

 Virtual threads are instances of the nonpublic `VirtualThread` class, which is a subclass of the `Thread` class.